conversion pixel

 The FNP job is mainly patient-centric, encompassing a broad set of duties and responsibilities, including, but not limited to:

 • Conduct routine physical examinations.
-Complete head-to-toe assessments are crucial to assessing a patient’s state before proceeding to other parts of the nursing process
+Complete head-to-toe assessments are crucial for evaluating a patient’s condition before proceeding to other parts of the nursing process

-• Providing diagnosis of a patient after completing the assessment stage.
+• Providing a diagnosis for a patient after completing the assessment stage.

 • Maintaining thorough records of every patient’s medical history.